 You can read more about impact reporting and our impact reporting model on our recent blog!

 whatimpact.com is a matchmaking marketplace for companies to match with local and nationwide charities and social enterprises when donating their skills, products, services or money.
-The platform provides comprehensive social impact reporting on the partnerships and helps companies to build their brand and engage with their stakeholders. whatimpact.com is for all sizes and types of companies who wish to contribute social and environmental value for our society.
+The platform provides comprehensive social impact reporting on the partnerships.
+It helps companies to build their brand and engage with their stakeholders.
+Whatimpact.com is for all sizes and types of companies who wish to contribute social and environmental value for our society.